Mansfield-et-Pontefract: History

 In 1849, the Mansfield Township was formed that was incorporated as a township municipality in 1855.
-It may have been named after an English town in Nottinghamshire or in honour of Sir James Mansfield (1733-1821), Solicitor General of Canada in 1780, or William Murray, 1st Earl of Mansfield (1705–1793).
+It may have been named after the English town of Mansfield in Nottinghamshire or in honour of Sir James Mansfield (1733-1821), Solicitor General of Canada in 1780, or William Murray, 1st Earl of Mansfield (1705–1793).
 In 1863, Pontefract Township was officially established, named after an English town in Yorkshire.

 On January 1, 1868, the townships were merged to form the United Township Municipality of Mansfield-et-Pontefract.
 In 1888, a portion of its territory separated and was incorporated as the Village Municipality of Fort-Coulonge.
 In 2003, Mansfield-et-Pontefract changed its status from united township municipality to an ordinary municipality.